 What’s more, analytics engines can help identify files based on characteristics the attorneys may not even recognize.
 For instance, terms like “Detroit Lions,” “turkey,” “family” and “football” may bring back documents that contain the term “Thanksgiving,” but those terms would miss any document that only mentions “Thanksgiving.”
 Analytics technology would recognize that and bring forward the other related documents, including identifying documents that solely mentioned “Thanksgiving” if appropriate.
 Moreover, analytics might also help you identify issues, facts and even people that hadn’t previously been known.

 While it is easy for humans to understand this Thanksgiving example, it is much more difficult to understand conceptual relationships that are not commonly known and that are more complicated.
-The good news is that analytic tools like Brainspace, Relativity Analytics, Catalyst Predict and others can provide insight into these unknown relationships using complex algorithms.
+The good news is that analytics tools like Brainspace, Relativity Analytics, Catalyst Predict and others can provide insight into these unknown relationships using complex algorithms.

 Having an analytics solution isolate data based on a sample set allows the attorneys reviewing the opposing production the ability to focus on the documents that are highly likely to be the most pertinent and important to the case.
 They can then use those documents to find more documents on similar topics, even if not clearly related.
 It’s similar, in its core, to how Amazon suggests other products you might be interested in based on analytical/conceptual similarities.

-Documents designated as "hot" during a review of the client’s data become seed documents in the opposing production analytics workflow.
+Documents designated as “hot” during a review of the client’s data become seed documents in the opposing production analytics workflow.
 Using these seeds, we identify similar documents produced by other parties with little to no input from our client’s counsel.
 Moreover, if analytics operations are performed on a party’s own data, we can leverage tools, like email threading, near-duplicate identification and clustering, to identify common documents between the data sets.
 If our client has yet to produce and has not had analytics performed on their data, we strongly advise spending the pennies per document to identify potential smoking guns before the production is provided to the other side.
-It’s an excellent insurance policy and helps the trial team prepare for what exhibits they may see in depositions and trial.
+It’s an excellent insurance policy and helps the trial team prepare for what exhibits they may see in depositions and trials.